BRASSERIE

 OUR CHARITIES

-“On the 22nd September, 2018, the Swanston Brasserie hosted a truly wonderful wedding reception for my daughter and her husband.
-Heartfelt thanks, great respect and praise belong with the Manager, Wylie, and his team.
+"On the 22nd September, 2018, the Brasserie hosted a truly wonderful wedding reception for my daughter and her husband.
+Heartfelt thanks, great respect and praise belong with the Manager and the team.
 Every step of the way, time and care were taken to ensure the reception would be a very true to the couple occasion.
 And it was, and then some.
 The planning and preparation were exemplary and led us to a reception which was perfect in the ways we had hoped for, as well as in ways we had not even dreamed of.
 The joyful, relaxed atmosphere of the wedding ceremony continued beautifully into the Brasserie.
 It was in our ideal setting, nestling into the Pentland Hills with breath taking views across Edinburgh.
 This was particularly special because a number of our guests had come from far flung places.
 The amazing service we had over the course of the evening was second to none.
 It was friendly, warm, well-timed and unobtrusive.
 The meal was of excellent quality, delicious and enjoyed by all the guests.
-Although I have tried to, I do not think I could ever sing the Swanston Brasserie’s praises enough.
-Thank you for giving Christina and Manaba, along with their families and friends, a wedding reception with such happy memories to treasure for evermore.”
+Although I have tried to, I do not think I could ever sing the Brasserie's praises enough.
+Thank you for giving Christina and Manaba, along with their families and friends, a wedding reception with such happy memories to treasure for evermore."

 "I just wanted to drop you a line to thank you and your team for the wonderful afternoon tea you organised for my mother's 90th birthday.
 You completely surpassed what we expected!
 We thought there would be some scones and cake but you provided the most delicious array of sandwiches, wraps, cakes, etc – my mother and her friends were delighted.
 It was one of the best afternoon teas we have ever had.
 We would also like to thank the very charming waiter who was allocated to look after us – he was so helpful and lovely.
 Thanks again – it is much appreciated and made an elderly lady very happy."